Aquerr/ARMA-Server-Web-Gui/README.md

 # Setup

-ASWG is very easy to set up.

-Installation:
+### Installation:
 - Install JRE 21
 - [Install Arma Server in desired directory](https://community.bistudio.com/wiki/Arma_3:_Dedicated_Server).
-- [Build ASWG yourself](#Building).
-(There is no download link ATM)
+- [Download](https://github.com/Aquerr/ARMA-Server-Web-Gui/packages/2322633) ASWG from Github Packages or [build ASWG yourself](#Building).
 - Put `ASWG.jar` file in desired folder where you want your ASWG to be running.
 - Run `ASWG.jar` by executing `java -jar aswg.jar` in the console.
   - To change `ASWG` port, for example to `8444`.
 Run it with `java -Dserver.port=8444 -jar aswg.jar`
-- A configuration file will be created after running ASWG.
+- ASWG configuration file will be created after on first run.
 Edit it to set the ASWG username and password.
 Restart ASWG after making changes.
 - Open `http://localhost:8085` to enter ASWG.
 - Extra: If you want to use steam workshop and download mods automatically, configure steamcmd properties.